mxagar/churn_model_monitoring/README.md

 I took the [starter code](https://video.udacity-data.com/topher/2021/March/60412fe6_starter-file/starter-file.zip) for this project from the [Udacity Machine Learning DevOps Engineer Nanodegree](https://www.udacity.com/course/machine-learning-dev-ops-engineer-nanodegree--nd0821) and modified it to the present form, which deviates significantly from the original version.

 The focus of this project doesn't lie so much on the data processing or modeling, but on the techniques and technologies used for model/pipeline **monitoring after deployment**; in fact, dummy datasets are used instead of realistic ones.
-A list of the most important MLOps methods and tools used is the following:
+A list of the most important MLOps monitoring methods and tools used is the following:

 - [ ] A
 - [ ] A